Modeling Binary Lenses and Sources with the BAGLE Python Package: Point Sources and Binary Lens (PSBL)

 \subsection{Full Keplerian Solutions}

-All binary-lens models with Keplerian orbital motion (either circular or elliptical) input the following new Keplerian elements: $\w$, $\bigomega$, $\inclination$, $\eccentricity$, $t_p$, and $a$, where $a$ is the magnitude of the semi-major axis in angular units (mas) at $t_p$.
-We can convert $a$ to the semi-major axis in units of AU ($a_{AU}$) by using $a$ and the distance to the lens ($d_L$) in units of pc, i.e., $a_{AU} = a \times d_L$.
+All binary-lens models with Keplerian orbital motion (either circular or elliptical) input the following new Keplerian elements: $\w$ (set to 0 for circular orbits), $\bigomega$, $\inclination$, $\eccentricity$, $t_p$, and $a$, where we define $a = \frac{a_{AU}} {d_L}$ such that $a$ is the semi-major axis in units of milli-arcseconds, $a_{AU}$ is the physical semi-major axis in units of AU and $d_L$ is the distance to the lens in units of kpc.
 In these models, $\mulvec$ is treated as the proper motion of the binary lens system's center of mass instead of the geometric midpoint of the binary lens.
 As such, we change the notation from $\mulvec$ to $\mulsysvec$ throughout this section.
 Furthermore, we amend the definition of $\tnot$ for such binary-lens models, i.e, $\tnot = \tcomnot$, where $\tcomnot$ is the time of closest approach between the lens center of mass and the source.
 The initial position of the lens system's center of mass at $\tcomnot$ is input as $\Xlcomvec$.

 We can use the mass of the primary lens ($m_{L,p}$), the mass of the secondary lens ($m_{L,s}$), and the following set of equations to find the remaining Keplerian elements $\al$, $\ala$, and $\period$: